-Do institutional investors stabilize stock return?
-Evidence from emerging market IPOs.

-Abstract

-The literatures on institutional ownership and stock return volatility often focus on developed markets rather than emerging markets.
-However, the volatility is more profound in the emerging markets, especially among IPO firms, due to the small market size in emerging equity markets as well as the high uncertainty of stock returns in the early days post IPO.

-The objective of this research is twofold: investigate how institutional ownership related to stock return volatility of IPOs in emerging market and examine the relationship between underpricing and stock return volatility in emerging market.
-Thai IPO provides an excellent setting with holding data of institutional investors on IPOs over a period of 19 years.
-The data cover the new equity issuance listed on the Thailand Stock Exchange (SET) for the period 2001–2019.

-Controlled for heteroskedasticity and popular controls for stock return volatility, the empirical results suggest that institutional ownership is negatively associated with the stock return volatility in the early days after IPO.
-The results are interpretable in favor of a stabilizing effect on stock returns induced by institutional investors and outline the importance of institutional investors in maintaining the stability in emerging stock markets.

-Keywords: Institutional investors, Information asymmetry, Volatility

-JEL Classification: G14, G23, G32

-Introduction
+1. Introduction

-Institutional investors, who manage and own large portions of US and emerging market equities, are viewed by managers, directors, and regulators as among the most important market participants (Parrino, Sias, and Starks, 2003; Graham, Harvey, and Rajgopal, 2005).
-Although institutional investors exhibit heterogeneous investment and trading strategies (Bushee and Noe, 2000; Gillan and Starks, 2000), little is known about how they impact firms' trading environment and firms’ public information production.
-Given that a firm's information environment affects investment, liquidity and risk, understanding institutional investor influence on this information environment has important capital market implications (see Grossman and Stiglitz, 1980; Verrecchia, 1983; Myers and Majluf, 1984; Boone and White 2015; among others).
+Institutional investors who manage and own large portions of US and emerging market equities are viewed among managers, directors, and regulators as highly important market participants (Parrino et al., 2003; Graham et al., 2005).
+Although institutional investors exhibit heterogeneous investment and trading strategies (Bushee and Noe, 2000; Gillan and Starks, 2000), little is known about the ways in which they impact firms' trading environments and public information production.
+Given that a firm's information environment affects investment, liquidity and risk, understanding the influence of institutional investors on this information environment has important implications for capital markets (Grossman and Stiglitz, 1980; Verrecchia, 1983; Myers and Majluf, 1984; Boone and White, 2015).

-Prior researches documents a relationship between institutional ownership and the information environment (for example Healy, Hutton, and Palepu, 1999; Bushee and Noe, 2000; Ajinkya and Bhojraj ;Sengupta, 2005).
-It has been proposed that higher institutional ownership is associated lower information asymmetry due to more information provided to the market in terms of greater management disclosure, analyst coverage, and liquidity (Boones and White, 2015).
+Prior research has established a relationship between institutional ownership and the information environment (Healy et al., 1999; Bushee and Noe, 2000; Ajinkya et al., 2005).
+It has been proposed that higher institutional ownership is associated with lower information asymmetry, because more information is provided to the market in terms of greater management disclosure, analyst coverage, and liquidity (Boone and White, 2015).

-To the extent that institutional ownership and information asymmetry is related, it is logical to investigate the relationship in the environment with the present of information asymmetry.
-Initial public offering (IPO) is one of the well-known corporate events that has been documented to have an association with high degree of information asymmetry.
-Many information asymmetry literatures posit that information asymmetry is an important factor that drive the initial returns of IPOs upwards in the early days after IPO (the phenomena are known as underpricing).
-For decades, researchers have been documenting that underpricing is the phenomenon cause by information asymmetry (Rock, 1986; Allen and Faulhaber, 1989; Benveniste and Spindt,1989; Grinblatt and Hwang, 1989, Welch, 1992, and Aggarwal, Krigman, and Womack, 2002; Chung, Kim and Ryu., 2017; among others).
+If institutional ownership and information asymmetry are correlated, it is logical to investigate the relationship in an environment that involves information asymmetry.
+An initial public offering (IPO) provides such a context; indeed, this type of corporate evolution has been connected with the presence of a high degree of information asymmetry.
+Much of the literature posits that information asymmetry is an important factor in driving the initial returns of IPOs upwards, a phenomenon which is known as underpricing[1].
+Indeed, over the past few decades, researchers have shown that underpricing is caused by information asymmetry (Rock, 1986; Allen and Faulhaber, 1989; Benveniste and Spindt,1989; Grinblatt and Hwang, 1989; Welch, 1992; Aggarwal et al., 2002b; Chung et al., 2017).